webdevhugo/chat2geo/README.md

 - Create a `.env.local` file (or similar) with the required credentials for:

+  - Your base url:
+     ```
+     BASE_URL=http://localhost:3000   # Change it if you're using a different port.
+In production, you should set it to the url of the deployment.
+     ```
   - Google Cloud Platform (GCP):
     ```
       GOOGLE_MAPS_API_KEY=           # API key for Google maps.
 You can replace Google Maps with OSM if you want.